mongodb/docs/source/includes/list-table-alert-notification-methods-org.rst

        |service| users can acknowledge PagerDuty alerts only from the
        PagerDuty dashboard.

-   * - DataDog
+   * - Datadog

      - :icon:`check`

      - :icon:`check`

-     - Sends the alert to a `DataDog <https://www.datadoghq.com/alerts/>`_ account as a DataDog
+     - Sends the alert to a `Datadog <https://www.datadoghq.com/alerts/>`_ account as a Datadog
        `event <https://docs.datadoghq.com/graphing/event_stream/>`_.

        When the alert is first opened, |service| sends the alert as an